 Beveridge’s situation left him without a racing wheelchair for three months.
 The trouble started in transit.

-Despite the limitations it would place on his performance, Beveridge borrowed a chair from another athlete and was ready to compete in the ITU World Series in Edmonton when misfortune struck again.
+Despite the limitations it would place on his performance, Beveridge borrowed a chair from another athlete and was ready to compete in the ITU World Para-triathlon Series in Edmonton, Canada, when misfortune struck again.

 “I haven’t actually been this sick since my early- to mid-twenties.
 It just absolutely floored me.
 I don’t have a very strong immune system anymore.”

-After the Paralympic Games in Rio last year, Beveridge joined forces with a new coach and has been closing the gap on his competition with surprising rapidity.
+After the Paralympic Games in Rio de Janeiro, Brazil, last year, Beveridge joined forces with a new coach and has been quickly closing the gap on his competition.

 “I reached out to a coach on the Gold Coast – his name is Dan Atkins.
 I’d met him a couple of times and spoken with him.
-Without really being able to put my finger on it I just had a good feeling about him,” he said.
+Without really being able to put my finger on it, I just had a good feeling about him,” Beveridge said.

 His trust in Atkins has proven well-placed.